 and then introduce the new function

-where $f$ is zero in a neighborhood of zero and equal to $1$ in a neighborhood of $\d_1^2$.
+where $f$ is zero in a neighbourhood of zero and equal to $1$ in a neighbourhood of $\d_1^2$.
 We claim that $p_i$ is the only critical point of this function in $B_{\d_1}(p_i)$.
 In fact consider a curve in $\R^n$ of the type

 Then clearly $\Theta_i(Y_t) = t^2 \langle Y, A \, Y \rangle$, so whenever $\langle Y, A \, Y \rangle \neq 0$ the gradient of $\Theta_i$ is non-zero for $t \neq 0$.
 If instead $\langle Y, A \, Y \rangle = 0$, one can always consider a trajectory $Y_s$ in the unit sphere such that